 This Cherry Oatmeal Bake Recipe is a sweet oatmeal dish with bits of cherry throughout and is made with whole food ingredients.

-Yet even on days when I still have the time, popping in this breakfast bake is something I do often.
-Leaving me time to work in the garden before the heat comes or catching up on the laundry all the while breakfast is baking away.
+Yet even on days when I still have the time, popping this breakfast bake into the oven is something I do often.
+Leaving me time to work in the garden before the heat comes or catch up on the laundry all the while breakfast is baking away.

 Why I Love This Recipe